rayhan0x01/AnyWhisper/YDOTOOL_INTEGRATION.md

 # ydotool Integration

-This document explains how ydotool has been integrated into the Voice-to-Text application for seamless Wayland support.
+This document explains how ydotool has been integrated into the AnyWhisper application for seamless Wayland support.

 ## What Was Done